Cadell ap Brochfael

-He was the son of Brochfael ap Elisedd, whom he succeeded to the throne c.
+He was the son of Brochfael ab Elisedd, whom he succeeded to the throne c.
 773.

 The Annals of Wales mention his death, and Phillimore's reconstruction dates the entry to AD 808.
-His name also was inscribed (as "Cattell") in the Pillar of Eliseg.
+His name also was inscribed (as "Cattell") on the Pillar of Eliseg.

+He was succeeded by his son Cyngen ap Cadell, the last known king of the Cadelling dynasty of Powys.
+Some genealogies claim that his daughter Nest became the wife of Merfyn Frych, the king of the neighbouring kingdom of Gwynedd.